Tags: baking, Cheesecake, Chocolate, chocolate ganache, Muffins, Pumpkin, Pumpkin Cheese Muffins, streusel, Toffee, Toffee Streusel

 - Remove the pie shell with cream cheese from the freezer and pour the pumpkin mixture on top of it.
 Freeze for 15 to 20 minutes.

-- Combine the eggs, sugars, melted butter, corn syrup, vanilla extraxt and salt in a bowl.
+- Combine the eggs, sugars, melted butter, corn syrup, vanilla extract and salt in a bowl.
 Stir in pecans.
 Remove pie from freezer and carefully spoon the pecan layer over the pumpkin layer.

 - Place pie on the middle rack of your preheated oven.
 Cover edges of crust with aluminum foil or a pie crust shield if browning too quickly, but you will eventually have to cover it to prevent excess browning some time toward the end.
 Keep checking every 20 minutes.